Get the tools needed to grow your business in the digital economy

 This may not seem significant when considering a single customer, but it really adds up when you’re waiting for a couple hundred customers to send in their payments.
 It could also cause mounting debts for you if paying your bills depends on them paying theirs.
 With electronic payments, this amount of time can be drastically reduced.
 Though payments could still take a few days to be processed, they’re often instant.

-Security is on everyone’s minds these days, and with good reason.
-Cybercrime rose 46 percent from 2018 to 2019 alone, and it’s showing no sign of slowing down.
+Security is on everyone’s mind these days, and with good reason.
+Cybercrime rose 46% from 2018 to 2019 alone, and it’s showing no sign of slowing down.
 Both you and your customers are concerned about the safety of personal data, bank account information, and other details.
 Modern electronic payment platforms are far more secure than those of the past, and there’s less risk involved than sending or accepting payments by mail or wire.

 Many small businesses have yet to jump on board with electronic payments because they’re concerned with the costs involved.
 It’s no secret that e-payments come with standard processing fees and other expenses.
 Still, it’s only fair to delve into the costs of other types of transactions.